unrealcv/unrealcv/docs/binary/new-binary.md

-The motivation of UnrealCV is making virtual worlds easier to create, use and share for computer vision researchers.
+The motivation of UnrealCV is making virtual worlds easier to **create, use and share** for computer vision researchers.

 If you have an Unreal Engine project, you can compile UnrealCV into your project and share with other researchers.
 This is different from releasing an image/video dataset.
 Other researchers can use UnrealCV commands to generate image/video with rich ground truth and do perform many more tasks that are not available for a static dataset.

 ## How to package

+You can use the editor menu to package a game.
+Many related blog posts can be found online.
+Or use scripts provided in UnrealCV repository.

 ## Submission guide

-Please include the following information:
+Please include the following information, and make a pull request in the model_zoo page.

 | Key               | Value         |
 |:------------------|:--------------|